bishnu-subedi/Accident-Prevention-System/README.md

-# HelloWorld
+# Accident Prevention System
-First new repository
+  Car Autonomous system, similar to Self Driving car Using Neural Network in Python and RaspberryPi

-My project during my college.
+A Repository Project during my college